Danish agriculture minister steps down over illegal mink order | Politics

 Danish agriculture minister steps down over illegal mink order

-Denmark's minister for food and agriculture said on Wednesday he would step down due to a lack of confidence from fellow lawmakers following an illegal order to cull the country's farmed mink.
+Denmark's Prime Minister Mette Frederiksen on Wednesday faced opposition calls to resign after her agriculture minister stepped down over an illegal order by the government to cull the country's farmed mink.

 - READ MORE ON: